G. David Garson

 Syllabi available at these course websites:

-Earlier in my career I published over two dozen books and anthologies and four dozen articles, including in my former specialization, information management, but for the last several years I have concentrated on multivariate analysis and qualitative analysis, with titles ranging from monographs to full book length, which are some 50 in number.
-See http://www.statisticalassociates.com/booklist.htm
+Earlier in my career, I published books, anthologies, and articles on public information management, but for the last several years I have concentrated on multivariate quantitative and qualitative analysis, with titles cited above.
+I also author and distribute monographs and books worldwide through Statistical Associates.
+See http://www.statisticalassociates.com/booklist.htm.

 Ph.D.
 Government Harvard University 1969